thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/explainer/providers.md

 ---
 # {{ title }}

 The Grid Intensity CLI allows data to be sourced from several providers.
-Currently there are integrations available for the following providers:
+Currently the following integrations are available:

 - [WattTime](https://www.watttime.org/)
 - [Ember](https://ember-climate.org/)